"1. Make Expectations Clear

 - Allow multiple attempts, perhaps with highest score recorded (practice challenge)

 "3.
 Make the most of the Technology

-- Consider computer-adaptive testing and randomized testing from vendors
+- Consider computer-adaptive testing and randomized testing

 - Use browser lock-down software